 Website by |

 DHCP is used to assign temporary IP addresses to devices that have not been configured to use a fixed (a.k.a. static) IP address.
 That's most devices.
 Temporary is called Dynamic and that's the D in DHCP.
 Normally IP addresses expire after a day and that should be a perfectly fine default.
-The life span of dynamic IP address can be changed, but that's not a security issue.
+The life span of dynamic IP address can be changed, perhaps to 2 days, perhaps to 12 hours, but that's not a security issue.

-After changing the IP address of the router, and picking a non-standard subnet for it, you should adjust the DHCP range.
+After changing the LAN side (local) IP address of the router, and picking a non-standard subnet for it, you should then adjust the DHCP range.

 Hopefully, the router does part of this job automatically.
 For example, if you tell the router its IP address is now 10.10.10.2, then the router, on its own, may well change the DHCP range from 192.168.1.2-254 to 10.10.10.3-254.
 But we can do better, by leaving some IP addresses available for static (a.k.a. fixed) assignment.